 This, folks, is how people without decent health insurance or enough savings for an emergency end up in bankruptcy.
 No other industry works like this, and because this one is so awful, people are willing to go without medical treatment that could save their lives because these practitioners are not willing to actually work with people to get the bills paid.
 This isn’t right and it needs to be fixed.

 What’s more insulting are the MDs running private practices that are now invoking contracts with patients that if they miss a single payment for service, their account will be sent to collections, and the patient’s relationship with their doctor terminated.
 That’s right.
 They will drop you like a hot potato.
 Over $25 (or maybe less).
 How these people all sleep at night is beyond me.

-Update 2/9/18: There is another group of people to talk to at Virginia Mason, and there is a way to get on a payment plan that isn’t so limited as the hospital initially offered.
+Update 2/9/18: There is another group of people to talk to at My Hospital, and there is a way to get on a payment plan that isn’t so limited as the hospital initially offered.
 This plan is offered through a 3rd party, payments start at 4% of the balance or $50, the first year is interest free and they do not send your information to a credit reporting agency.
 I am not positive how it would work with a ginormous bill, but for a smaller amount, it should be workable, at least for many people.